- For Your Industry

 Getting inside the mind of an ISO 9001 auditor is crucial to a successful ISO audit.
 Think of it like a gift — even the best of presents can be unappealing when wrapped in crumpled messy newspaper and duct tape.

 Understanding the background and motivating factors for ISO auditors will help you portray the excellence of your operation in the best light possible.
 This article can help.

 The International Organization for Standardization (ISO) develops popular standards such as ISO 9001, but they do not provide certification of those standards to companies; this is where third-party auditors come in.
 These third-party auditors are accredited bodies that perform audits and issue certifications to companies.

 Accreditation of the certification bodies falls to yet another independent organization, typically unique to each country, that verifies the competence of the certification bodies with the international standards.
 Accreditation is a formal recognition that a certification body is operating to international standards.
 While not required to become a certification body, it’s safe to assume that most “credible” certification bodies will have accreditation.

 Say What You Do, Do What You Say

-At the end of the day, an ISO quality audit consists of a third party evaluating the accuracy and effectiveness an organization’s processes.
-They compare the outputs of said process to the planned arrangements, and analyze how well they match.
+At the end of the day, an ISO quality audit consists of a third party evaluating the accuracy and effectiveness of an organization’s processes.
+They compare the outputs of said process to the planned arrangements and analyze how well they match.